Dred Scott v. Sandford

 Dred Scott v.
 Sandford, 60 U.S. (19 How.)
-393 (1857), was a landmark decision of the United States Supreme Court that held the U.S. Constitution did not extend American citizenship to people of black African descent, and thus they could not enjoy the rights and privileges the Constitution conferred upon American citizens.
-The decision is widely considered the worst ever rendered in the Supreme Court's history, being widely denounced for its overt racism, perceived judicial activism and poor legal reasoning, and for its crucial role in the start of the American Civil War four years later.
-Legal scholar Bernard Schwartz said that it "stands first in any list of the worst Supreme Court decisions".
+393 (1857), was a landmark decision of the United States Supreme Court that held the United States Constitution did not extend American citizenship to people of black African descent, and therefore they could not enjoy the rights and privileges the Constitution conferred upon American citizens.
+The decision is widely considered the worst in the Supreme Court's history, widely denounced for its overt racism, judicial activism, and poor legal reasoning.
+It de jure nationalized slavery, and thus played a crucial role in the events that led to the American Civil War four years later.
+Legal scholar Bernard Schwartz said that it "stands first in any list of the worst Supreme Court decisions."
 Chief Justice Charles Evans Hughes called it the Court's "greatest self-inflicted wound".

 The decision involved the case of Dred Scott, an enslaved black man whose owners had taken him from Missouri, a slave-holding state, into Illinois and the Wisconsin Territory, where slavery was illegal.
 When his owners later brought him back to Missouri, Scott sued for his freedom and claimed that because he had been taken into "free" U.S. territory, he had automatically been freed and was legally no longer a slave.
 Scott sued first in Missouri state court, which ruled that he was still a slave under its law.
 He then sued in U.S. federal court, which ruled against him by deciding that it had to apply Missouri law to the case.
 He then appealed to the U.S. Supreme Court.